+10 CHALLENGE 10: POTENTIAL OF ECONOMIC OPPORTUNITIES AND GREEN JOBS MONITORING PROCEDURES

+10.1.1 Number of jobs created

+KPI-141: NUMBER OF JOBS CREATED

+Alongside with social and environmental benefits, nature-based solutions support economic growth and create jobs.
+NBSs need a high as well as low-skilled workforce (i.e. temporary jobs in nurseries or planting).
+Investing in NBSs support more green jobs.
+According to ILO's 'World Employment Social Outlook Report of 2018', 2°C scenario is likely to create jobs in currently male-dominated industries (renewables, manufacturing, and construction) and losses the share of women in total employment.
+The same report outlines that adaptation policies and tools like NBSs can also create jobs at the local level.

-10 CHALLENGE 10: POTENTIAL OF ECONOMIC OPPORTUNITIES AND GREEN JOBS MONITORING PROCEDURES 10.1 Socio-Economic KPIs 10.1.1 Number of jobs created KPI-141: NUMBER OF JOBS CREATED INTRODUCTION This KPI, related to economic aspects measurements, evaluates how NBS interventions can increase the attraction of businesses, or how to increase the value of the existing ones.
-This value, evaluated through the measurements of number of jobs created and the percentage of the gross value added, will reflect the economic opportunities and potential of NBS solutions.
-NBS TYPES Vertical green interventions, Horizontal green interventions, Urban farming promotion: Urban orchard; Community composting; Small-scale urban livestock, Sponsoring activities; Support to citizen project of NBS, related non-technical actions.
-METHOD The KPI can be calculated by using a methodology defined by URBAN GreenUP Project: BACI (Before, After, Control, Impact) Essentially a 'before-after' indicator which captures the part of the employment increase that is (a) direct consequence of NBS implementation (workers employed to implement the NBS project should not be directly counted).
+This KPI, related to economic aspects measurements, evaluates how NBS interventions can increase the attraction of businesses, or how to increase the value of the existing ones.
+This value, evaluated through the measurements of a number of jobs created and the percentage of the gross value added, will reflect the economic opportunities and potential of NBS solutions.

+Vertical green interventions, Horizontal green interventions, Urban farming promotion: Urban orchard; Community composting; Small-scale urban livestock, Sponsoring activities; Support to citizen project of NBS, related non-technical actions.

+The KPI can be calculated by using a methodology defined by URBAN GreenUP Project: BACI (Before, After, Control, Impact)

+Essentially a 'before-after' indicator which captures the part of the employment increase that is (a) direct consequence of NBS implementation (workers employed to implement the NBS project should not be directly counted).
 The positions need to be filled (vacant posts are not counted) and increase the total number of jobs in the enterprise.
 If total employment in the enterprise does not increase, the value is zero - it is regarded as realignment, not increase.
 Safeguarded etc. jobs are not included.

-Gross: Not counting the origin of the jobholder as long as it directly contributes to the increase of total jobs in the organisation.
+Gross: Not counting the origin of the jobholder as long as it directly contributes to the increase in total jobs in the organisation.
 The indicator should be used if the employment increase can plausibly be attributed to the support.

 Full-time equivalent: Jobs can be full time, part time or seasonal.
-Seasonal and part time jobs are to be converted to FTE using ILO/statistical/other standards.
+Seasonal and part-time jobs are to be converted to FTE using ILO/statistical/other standards.

 Durability: Jobs are expected to be permanent, i.e. last for a reasonably long period depending on industrial-technological characteristics; seasonal jobs should be recurring.
-Figures of enterprises that went bankrupt are registered as a zero employment increase.
+Figures of enterprises that went bankrupt are registered as a zero-employment increase.

 Timing: Data is collected before the project starts and after it finishes; the NBS holders are free to specify the exact timing (depending on the NBS time needed to get the profit).
 Using average employment, based on 6 months or a year, is preferred to employment figures on certain dates.
-MEASUREMENTS

 Measurement can be done by using measurement instruments such as city official data, city platforms, questionnaires, small-medium enterprise accounts...
 (Related to NBS investment zone)

-UNIT OF MEASUREMENT

 (no jobs) (€/m2)

 (no jobs or no users) (kg/year) (€/year)

-CALIBRATION / VERIFICATION

-The following factors should be considered in correct calibration:
+The following factors should be considered incorrect calibration: